 Since there are only 7 bungalows, Chumbe Island never feels crowded, even when the lodge is fully booked.
-This also ensures that Chumbe’s team find the time to give you all the service and attention that you deserve…
+This also ensures that Chumbe’s team is able to give you all the service and attention that you deserve…

 Rates on Chumbe Island include everything except alcoholic drinks.
 All food, soft drinks, snacks, park fees, park ranger services like forest walks, guided snorkeling on the reef (all equipment provided), scheduled boat transfers back and forth to the island, etc… and if you’re not quite sure about your snorkeling skills, the experienced rangers are happy to provide excellent tuition!

 Dining takes place under the impressive roof of the visitor’s centre, which overlooks the sea towards mainland Tanzania.
 Chumbe Island’s chefs provide an abundant supply of delicious dishes that are a mixture of Zanzibari, Arabic, Indian and African tastes – and satisfy both vegetarians and non-vegetarians.

 There are many activities waiting for you on and around Chumbe Island.
 (Make sure you bring enough time with you!)

 The whole of Chumbe Island is a nature reserve and you can explore it’s beauties either under the competent guidance of its park rangers or at your leisure.

 Snorkel through the unique shallow water Reef Sanctuary, or explore the Forest Reserve and historical monuments.

 Enjoy Scuba diving on the nearby reefs, or perhaps just allow yourself a lazy day watching dhows and outrigger boats go sailing by…